netmanagers/arvie/README.rst

 * *For development*: although already exists a docker image for Arvados testing/demo `arbox <https://hub.docker.com/r/arvados/arvbox-demo>`_, everything runs in a single image.
-Arvie runs every component in its own instance, so you can rebuild/recreate each component individually, or even test them without having to spin up all the whole cluster.
+Arvie runs every component in its own instance, so you can rebuild/recreate each component individually, or even test them without having to spin up or rebuild the whole cluster again.
-* *For Production* (some day): As I created to play with docker-compose and buildkit, it can probably be used to be deployed in the cloud (ie, using `Kelda <https://kelda.io>_`.
+* *For Production* (some day): As I'm writing this to play with docker-compose and buildkit, it can probably be used to be deployed in the cloud (ie, using `Kelda <https://kelda.io>`_.
 (TODO)
+* *Speed*: building **ALL** the images from scratch takes less that 10 minutes in my laptop (i7, 16GB ram).
+  After the initial build, rebuilding any component takes somewhere between 5 seconds to a minute (Rails images are the ones that take most time).
+* *Networked infrastructure*: arvie creates a docker network where each Arvados' component runs in its own *named* container, making it easier to spot components' relationships.
-* *Docker images*: Includes some dockerfiles that allows you to create slim images of each Arvados component (see below).
+* *Docker images*: you can create your own Arvados' docker images for each component (see below).
+  I'm uploading images built from Arvados' *master* branch to a `dockerhub repo https://hub.docker.com/u/nmarvie`_ so you can use this without needed to build anything but the caches
 * *Kubernetes*: the slim images and config already available in Arvie can probably be migrated for a k8s setup.
 (TODO)
 * Other usages?
 Ie., learn new tools/things? :smile: